Curtis Sliwa: 1992 attempted assassination

 Federal prosecutors eventually charged John A. Gotti, the son of Gambino crime family leader John Gotti, with attempted murder and racketeering.
 Prosecutors claimed that Gotti was angered by remarks Sliwa had made about Gotti's father on his radio program.
 After three attempts to try him, on September 20, 2005, three separate juries could not agree to convict Gotti on any of the charges brought against him, and the charges were dropped.
 Jurors later told reporters they believed he had a role in Sliwa's shooting.
 Prosecutors declined to re-try Gotti and dismissed the charges against him.
 Sliwa said he would seek damages in civil court.

 Michael Yannotti, a Gotti associate, was also charged with shooting Sliwa in the incident but was acquitted.

 2020 clash with looters

-In June 2020, during a riot in the SoHo neighborhood following the death of George Floyd, Sliwa and several Guardian Angels engaged in a clash with looters while trying to prevent them from robbing a Foot Locker store.
+In June 2020, during a riot in the SoHo neighborhood following the murder of George Floyd, Sliwa and several Guardian Angels engaged in a clash with looters while trying to prevent them from robbing a Foot Locker store.
 Roughly 300 looters were present, variously armed with baseball bats, claw hammers, lock cutters, and machetes.
 Some of the looters began detonating fireworks and throwing blunt objects at the Angels, including glass bottles and bricks.
 Sliwa was treated at Bellevue Hospital for a linear fracture of the jaw, while fellow Guardian Angel Aram Sabet suffered a broken eye socket and broken nose.
 Sabet received 48 stitches.